 Gin-Soaked Raisins Can Help Symptoms Of Arthritis

 This home remedy was perfected by your grandparents AKA the people who suffer from arthritis the most.
-Take some golden raisins, soak them overnight in gin until they’re absorbed, and then eat about ten raisins a day.
+Take some golden raisins, soak them overnight in gin (that’s made from or includes juniper berries) until they’re absorbed, and then eat about ten raisins a day.

 It won’t cure the arthritis, but it will help ease the symptoms.
 Or it might just give you a buzz so you don’t feel anything at all.